riffomonas/minimalR/01_scatter_plots.md

 <img src="assets/images/01_scatter_plots//unnamed-chunk-1-1.png" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" width="504" />

 What's going on in this chunk of code?
 One of the nice things about working in R is that the code can be quite readable so that a novice can figure out what is going on.
 This chunk of code has four sections.
-First, we are asking R to load a library called `tidyverse`.
+First, we are asking R to load two libraries called `tidyverse` and `readxl`.
 Second, we are reading in two files and joining them together.
 Finally, we are plotting some of the data from the joined data and saving it as a PDF.
 There are a couple of details that are helpful to notice here:
 * R is a very expansive language that many people from diverse backgrounds and interests are helping to develop.
 This has resulted in numerous packages to make life easier.
 The `tidyverse` is a set of packages that has been a game changer for R.
 * A function (e.g. `read_tsv`) takes arguments.
 These arguments are contained within round parentheses (i.e. `(`) and if there are multiple arguments, they are separated by a comma
 * Parameters for the arguments that are textual are wrapped in quote marks (i.e. `"` or `'`).
 It doesn't matter whether you use single (i.e. `'`) or double (i.e. `"`) quotes, but be consistent and you have to match a single quote with a single quote and a double with a double.